BracketJohn/kernDisc/Readme.md

 # kernDisc

-`kernDisc` is a library for automated kernel discovery.
-It aims to find the best composition of kernels in order to represent a timeseries of data, written with the univariate case in mind.
+`kernDisc` is a library for automated kernel discovery for **univariate** data.
+It aims to find the best composition of kernels in order to represent a timeseries.

 It is heavily inspired by the PhD thesis of David Duvenaud et. al, and the [automated statistician](https://github.com/jamesrobertlloyd/gp-structure-search) project.